-Article and Interview By Halley Marie Shaw

-EW: Mental health counseling looks at specific diagnosis and find treatment methods.
+EW: Mental health counseling looks at a specific diagnosis and finds treatment methods.
 Life coaching picks up where that leaves off, looking at how the whole and healed individual can move forward to the life they envision.

 HMS: What drew you personally to life coaching?

 EW: I saw a business card at a local metaphysical book shop and was drawn to “life mentor.”
 I had to find out what that meant.
 I did research and found a school and enrolled in classes within two weeks.
 I like the idea of supporting people and assisting them in creating their best life.

 HMS: You also have had active roles in the queer/poly and kink communities as well as in the healing community.
 Would you say that life coaching can be the trifecta of those three worlds coming together or do you prefer to keep life coaching separate from those endeavors?
 You did also mention that at one point you were considering becoming a relationship counselor.

 EW: I would love to be available to those communities!
 I bring coaching techniques when people come to me to discuss issues.
 I do not offer advice necessarily, but I ask probing questions to get to the root of the matter.
 I did have an interest in relationship coaching, but I do not want to have a narrow focus like that right now.

 HMS: What are your focuses when you work with your clients?
 Does Inner critic work?
 Day-to-day behaviors?
 Shadow work?
 Mindfulness?